eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Appendix/CycloneDDS-contribute/windows.md

 **Note:** Replace `<REMOTE>` with a name that identifies the repository (e.g. bincrafters).

-**Note:** depending on the generator, you might also need to add switches to select the architecture and build type, e.g.:
+**Note:** depending on the generator, you may also need to add switches to select the architecture and build type, e.g.:

 ```
 $ conan install -s arch=x86_64 -s build_type=Debug ..
 ```

-This will automatically download and/or build CUnit (and, at the moment, OpenSSL).
+This automatically downloads and/or builds CUnit (and, at the moment, OpenSSL).